NorbertSandor/xtend-ioc/README.md

 # xtend-ioc
-IOC framework implemented in Xtend language
+IOC framework implemented in Xtend language.
+See the project's website for more details: http://norbertsandor.github.io/xtend-ioc/